ROBERTA MARX GALLERY

 With a running wall space of at least 47 feet, with gallery lamps and skylight, the clean, modern Roberta Marx Gallery is a professional space located just inside the main entrance.
 A staff is available during business hours and on Sundays, to welcome visitors to view the gallery.

-The exhibit rotates every two months, including times for members’ works to be exhibited every year.
+The exhibit rotates, including times for members’ works to be exhibited every year.
 Artwork can be purchased through the office.

 We wish this clean, well-lighted space to continue to be visited by many, as it is used by professional, inspirational artists invited by TJ to show their works.